vasyan/my_blog/posts/simple-way-to-use-chatgpt-api-in-vim-with-chatblade.md

 ---
-title: 'How to use chatblade as ChatGPT cli client with Vim'
+title: 'How to use chatblade as ChatGPT cli client with Vim or vscode'
 description: "Discover cli power of ChatGPT.
-Transform your VIM editor with Chatblade—your CLI Swiss Army Knife for ChatGPT, and elevate your coding experience!"
+Transform your VIM or Vscode with Chatblade—your CLI Swiss Army Knife for ChatGPT, and elevate your coding experience!"
 date: '2023-11-08'
+id: 'chatblade'
 categories:
     - 'chatgpt'
     - 'vim'
+    - 'vscode'
 ---

 ![Chatblade CLI with VIM](/chatblade-post-hero.webp "Chatblade cli with VIM")

+## UPD 2024-07: VScode vim-mode

+It turns out vim-mode in vscode can do the same.
+Just do the same setup and call command from ex-mode.
+So easy.

 Hey everyone!
 Let’s dive into something super cool today: Chatblade, your very own CLI Swiss Army Knife for dabbling with ChatGPT.
 Imagine having a nifty tool right in your command line that lets you chat with OpenAI's genius bot.
 Whether it’s piping in some inputs, tossing in arguments, or a mix of both, Chatblade has got your back.
 Plus, it’s a champ at saving those common prompt starters for quick access and can even spit out responses in JSON or Markdown.